RajeshTechForge/PINAC-Workspace/README.md

 ## ⚠️ Repository Notice ⚠️

 **Important Update**: This repository for `PINAC-Workspace` is no longer being actively maintained and will be **closing soon**.
-We are excited to announce that development will continue in our new repository, **'PINAC-Workspace_2.0'**
+We are excited to announce that development will continue in our new repository, **pinac_workspace** from **pinacai**

-## ✨ Embracing Evolution: The Journey to PINAC-Workspace 2.0
+## ✨ Embracing Evolution: The Journey to <a href="https://github.com/pinacai/pinac_workspace">pinac_workspace</a>

 As we continue to innovate and improve, we've realized that the **Eel framework**, while robust, offers limited features for our ambitious goals.
-That's why we're thrilled to introduce **PINAC-Workspace 2.0**—a leap forward into a more dynamic and expansive development environment.
+That's why we're thrilled to introduce **pinac_workspace** from **pinacai**—a leap forward into a more dynamic and expansive development environment.

-Here's what to expect with **PINAC-Workspace 2.0**:
+Here's what new to expect:
 - A seamless integration of **Electron JS** for a robust core and **React JS** for a responsive frontend, complemented by the power of Python in the backend.
 - Enhanced optimization for **multiplatform compatibility**, ensuring a smooth and consistent experience across all devices.
 - A commitment to **code clarity** and maintainability, making it easier for developers to contribute and collaborate.
 - Recognition and incorporation of **community contributions**—your valuable code from PINAC-Workspace will be part of this new chapter.

 We're excited for you to join us on this journey to a more versatile and powerful workspace.
-Stay tuned for the official launch of **PINAC-Workspace 2.0**!
+Stay tuned for the official launch of **pinac_workspace** from **pinacai**!